updated on 04 October 2021

 Solicitor apprenticeship

-The solicitor apprenticeship is a six-year programme of paid, on-the-job training, integrating a law degree, which ends in qualification as a solicitor.
-The entry requirements are five GCSEs graded 9-4 and three A levels (grade requirements vary), or equivalent work experience.
+The solicitor apprenticeship is a six-year programme of paid training, integrating a law degree, which ends in qualification as a solicitor.
+The entry requirements are usually five GCSEs graded 9 to 4 and three A levels (grade requirements vary), or equivalent work experience.
+They must pass the SQE to qualify.

 Paralegals

 Paralegals have traditionally worked as support staff, but in practice many experienced paralegals do the same work as solicitors.
-Paralegal roles provide a good route into the profession for students and graduates, either as valuable work experience before applying for a training contract or as a way to fulfil the SRA’s qualifying requirements without doing a training contract.
+Paralegal roles provide a good route into the profession for students and graduates, either as valuable work experience before applying for a training contract or as a way to gain QWE as part of the SQE.